-Thomas McDonald is seated at left.
+Thomas Macdonald is seated at left.
 (Photo courtesy of the Alexander Turnball library).

 Saving the House

-For a while the house was privately owned but at the turn of the twentieth century the house was divided into a number of self-contained flats and it remained in this condition for seventy years.
-Then, in 1979, William Development Holdings announced plans to knock it down and build a seven storey hotel on the site.
+At the turn of the twentieth century the house was divided into a number of self-contained flats and it remained in this condition for seventy years.
+In 1979 William Development Holdings announced plans to knock it down and build a seven story hotel on the site.
 The building’s inhabitants were issued with eviction notices but together with other local residents they began a fight to save the historic building.
-Led by house residents Martin Hanley and Fiona Cameron the group organised a programme of fundraising activities and public meetings and Inverlochy House became the focus of a wider campaign to preserve the city’s remaining heritage buildings from the wrecking balls of developers.
+Led by house residents Martin Hanley and Fiona Cameron, the group organised a programme of fundraising activities and public meetings and Inverlochy House became the focus of a wider campaign to preserve the city’s remaining heritage buildings from the wrecking balls of developers.

 Pilot courses began in 1986, with an initial programme in 1987, but the Art School was not formally launched until December of 1987.
 At this time there was a ceremony at the house at which the Mayor, Jim Belich, formally announced the beginning of NZAFA’s first comprehensive art education programme, to begin in 1988.
 The school continued to slowly expand its classes until 1994 when NZAFA voted to close the ‘unprofitable’ operation which had become ‘a drain on Academy finances’.
-The president of the Academy; Tony Arthur, disagreed with this view and resigned to help set up a new incorporated society, comprised mainly of tutors, that has run the School successfully to this day.
+The president of the Academy, Tony Arthur, disagreed with this view and resigned to help set up a new incorporated society comprised mainly of tutors.
+Since then Inverlochy Art School has run successfully to this day.

 The front room on the left.
 (Photo courtesy of the Museum of New Zealand -Te Papa Tongarewa)

-But the building has had a reputation for being haunted since the 1970s.
-Recently it has been the subject of an ongoing paranormal investigation by local paranormal investigation group Strange Occurrences.
-In most reported cases no actual ghost is seen but rather objects appear to move by themselves.
+Inverlochy House has had a reputation for being haunted since the 1970s and has recently it has been the subject of an ongoing paranormal investigation by local paranormal investigation group Strange Occurrences.
+In most reported cases no actual ghost is seen but rather, objects appear to move by themselves.
 Accounts of this work are included in ‘Spooked – Exploring the Paranormal in New Zealand (Jo Davy & James Gilberd, Random House NZ, 2011).
 However, at least one person has reported seeing the apparition of a young woman - possibly wearing Victorian clothing - on the first floor landing outside the Print Studio.
 There are rumors that ‘the ghost’ might be someone who died in a fire in this room around the turn of the last century but there is no solid evidence to support this idea.
 Other people think it is the ghost of Frances McDonald, who has also been reported as haunting 192 The Terrace.